aspose-diagram/Aspose.Diagram-Documentation/german/pythonjava/developer-guide/working-with-masters/add-master-from-stencil/_index.de.md

 ---
 ## **Mögliche Nutzungsszenarien**

- Aspose.Diagram für Python über Java ermöglicht es Ihnen, Master aus Schablone hinzuzufügen.
+Aspose.Diagram for Python via Java allows you to add master from stencil.
-Aspose.Diagram für Python über Java API hat die Master-Klasse, die eine Visio-Zeichnungsformvorlage darstellt.
+Aspose.Diagram for Python via Java API has the Master class that represents a Visio drawing shape template.
 Mit der Methode**addMaster** in der Klasse Diagram, um Master aus Schablone hinzuzufügen.

 ## **Beispielcode**